qgis/QGIS-Documentation/docs/server_manual/services/wcs.rst

   </CoverageDescription>

-.. _`wcs-describecoverage-coverage`:
+.. _`wcs_describecoverage_coverage`:

 COVERAGE
 ^^^^^^^^

-This parameter allows to specify the layers to query for additional information.
+This parameter, defined in WCS ``1.0.0``, allows to specify the layers to query for additional information.
 Names have to be separated by a comma.

 In addition, QGIS Server introduced an option to select layers by its short name.
 The short name of a layer may be configured through